Marisa090588T/airbnb/README.md

 * Delete booking
 * Add accommodation as 'favourite'

-> As both render and borrower
+> As both renter and borrower
 * Signup, Login, Logout,
 * Post comment on accommodation show page